-Are your kids fans of the NBC TV Show called “American Ninja Warrior”?
-My kids sure are!
+Are your kids fans of “American Ninja Warrior”?
 This fantastic show follows competitors as they attempt to master the world's most challenging obstacle course.
-The events on the course are designed to test athletes strength, balance, and endurance- and my husband and I love how watching this show has inspired by kids to want to create their own version of an American Ninja Warrior course in our backyard!
-So when it came time to plan my son's 11th birthday party- there was no doubt what he wanted to do… hold his own backyard American Ninja Warrior Birthday Party competition!
+The events on the course are designed to test athletes strength, balance, and endurance.
+And when it comes to planning kids birthday parties– my kids always have an opinion about their theme and this year for my son's 11th birthday there was no doubt what he wanted to do-hold his own backyard American Ninja Warrior Birthday Party!

 So here's the course we created:

 *Please note that some of the links in this post are affiliate links, which means I will make a small commission if you purchase through these links.
 It’s a great way to support a blogger!

 Backyard American Ninja Warrior Course for Kids!

 Element #1: Quintuple Steps